dcloutman/shoal/Shoal/Ui/README.md

+# Shoal UI README

 This library contains PHP classes that can be populated with data in the presentation logic portion of an application, and then be echoed inside a template.
-The result HTML 5 compatible and XHTML 1.0 friendly markup that is syntactically correct and semantically optimized.
+The resulting HTML 5 compatible and XHTML 1.0 friendly markup that is syntactically correct and semantically optimized.
 It eliminates the bugs that can be intruduced by manually inserting scalar values into hand coded HTML.

 The library currently implements the most commonly used form controls only.
 It may or may not be extended in the furture, but is intended to be extensible for any HTML element.

+## Fluid Method Interface

 Objects do not use traditional getter / setter interface.
 Rather, they implement a jQuery style fluid interface.
 Attrbutes get / set methods